 Beckley school follows the requirements of the National Curriculum

-From September 2014 there will be eleven subjects in the National Curriculum at Primary level:
+There are eleven subjects in the National Curriculum at Primary level:

 - Art & Design